alexssander-cusin/panic-control-laravel/README.md

 php artisan vendor:publish --tag="panic-control-laravel-config"
 ```

-This is the contents rof the published config file:
+This are the contents of the published config file:

 ```php
 return [